First high pass to Haute Asco

 Accommodation: Gîte - beds in dormitory

 • Today we start by climbing through 'macquis', a type of shrub that grows densely on the mountains in Corsica, and is often scented by aromatic plants.
-This gives way to chestnut trees as we rejoin the GR20, at the striking ridge of the Arête a Mondi.
+This gives way to chestnut trees as we arrive at the impressive Arête a Mondi.
 As we arrived at the ridge we have a view down on the 'tented' community that surrounds the Refuge Usciola.
-We follow this ridge line which takes us to the Punta d'Usciolu at 1815m (5953ft), and then to the Punta di a Scaddatta at 1834m (6015ft) and finally to the Bocca di L'Agnonu.
-The route weaves through exciting notches along the ridge, and consists of around two hours of sometimes exposed, but relatively straightforward scrambling with wonderful views.
+We follow this ridge line which takes us to the Punta d'Usciolu at 1815m (5953ft), and then to the Punta di a Scaddatta at 1834m (6015ft) and then to our final pass today at Bocca di L'Agnonu.
+For the next few hours the route weaves through exciting notches on the ridge, sometimes exposed, but with relatively straightforward scrambling with wonderful views.
 We take a moment to catch our breath and take in the scenery before we start our descent through wonderful beech woodland, and eventually the pasture lands leading to our gîte at Il Croce.
-It's quite a long day, but if we keep going to Il Croce instead of staying at the Refuge Bassetta it makes the following day a little easier.
 In the case of bad weather we will travel on a lower route today via the village of Zicavo.
 Tonight we will either be in a gîte or we will camp.
 Tents will be provided you do not have to carry one, but you do need your sleeping bag.
 Despite the remote location will have access to your luggage.

 Ascent: 1430m (4690ft) Descent: 742m (2433ft) Distance: 18km (11.25 miles) Duration: 8h00